brainlid/demo_service_pool_with_leader/README.md

 * Provide a function or MFA to call when new leader should be appointed because the current leader left or went down.
 Externally define the function that selects the leader.
+* Add a new Supervisor to manage the Coordinator and TrackedService so the `:rest_for_one` strategy is more controlled.
+* TrackedService have unique behavior based on being a the leader.
+Could ask Coordinator if it is the leader.